 Sec.
 135 of the Companies Act 2013 stipulates expenditure of 2% of the average netprofit of preceding 3 financial years on CSR activities.
 The Act requires the Board toconstitute a Corporate Social Responsibility Committee of the Board which has already beenconstituted.
 The company has formulated CSR Policy for promotion of education healthcareand other activities which is uploaded on website of the company.
 The net profit of theCompany during the preceding 3 financial years is below the stipulated limit of Rs.
 5crores and hence the relevant provision of the Act is not applicable on the Company.

 DISCLOSURE OF PARTICULARS WITH REGARD TO CONSERVATION OF ENERGY ETC.

-Necessary informa on pursuant to sub-sec on (3) of sec on 134 of the Companies Act2013 read with Rule 8(3) of the Companies (Accounts) Rules 2014 is presented in Annexure-II to this Report.
+Necessary information pursuant to sub-section (3) of section 134 of the Companies Act2013 read with Rule 8(3) of the Companies (Accounts) Rules 2014 is presented in Annexure-II to this Report.

 DETAILS IN RESPECT OF ADEQUACY OF INTERNAL FINANCIAL CONTROLS WITH REFERENCE TO THEFINANCIAL STATEMENTS

 The Company has an Internal Control System based on values of integrity and operationalexcellence.
 Pursuant to the provisions of section 134(5)(e) of the Act the Your Companyhas in consultation with a reputed consultancy firm strengthened the existing financialcontrols of the Company.
 Such internal financial controls were found to be adequate for asize of the company.

 MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION